zongyf02/NameThatFish/backend/database/alembic/README.md

 ## Changing the database url

-Change the `sqlalchemy.url` in database/alembic/alembic.ini
+1. Change the `sqlalchemy.url` in database/alembic/alembic.ini
    e.g. If you wish to use sqlite, then set sqlalchemy.url = sqlite:///fish.db

+2. Change the url in backend.database.orm.**init**.py

 ## Creating a migration script